 Developing the character

-After each game session, the player can obtain templates from the categories of character, interests, environment, and talent.
-It is not possible to add new templates from the categories of occupation and education.
+For the reputation gained, the player can buy templates from the areas of character, interests, environment and talent after each game session.
+It is not possible to add new templates from the areas of occupation and education.